gnalvesteffer/mount-and-blade-bannerlord-mods/XorberaxFriendlyFire/src/XorberaxCombat/README.md

 friendly fire incident occurs on your team.

 #### friendlyFireLogMessageColorHex
-This can be set to a hexadecimal color code value.
+This can be set to a 4 byte hexadecimal color code value.
 This color will be used for the friendly fire message that appears when the `logFriendlyFire` setting is set to `true`.